Kentucky Route Zero: Act V

 Act V begins after Shannon and her traveling companions have hauled all of the contents of Conway's truck to the top of the Silo of Late Reflections, which turns out to be a well at the center of an effigy mound in a small town.
-This town is the location of 5 Dogwood Drive – the house stands new and pristine, though the remaining the town was washed out by a flash flood that occurred while the characters were underground on Route Zero and the Echo River.
+This town is the location of 5 Dogwood Drive – the house stands new and pristine, though the remaining town was washed out by a flash flood that occurred while the characters were underground on Route Zero and the Echo River.
 The travelers meet and converse with the residents of this town, and learn about its history and landmarks, including a graveyard, a library, a waffle restaurant, a hangar and airstrip, and a public-access television station.
 Both the travelers and the residents weigh whether they will try to stay and rebuild the community, or leave in hopes of better lives.
 One of the residents, Ron, digs a grave to bury "The Neighbors", two horses that were fixtures of town life and who died in the flood.
 An impromptu ceremony is held in honor of the horses; town resident Nikki reads a poem, and Emily sings a song, "I'm Going That Way".
 The final view is of Shannon and the group having moved the items from Conway's truck into 5 Dogwood Drive, completing his delivery, and gathering in the house.

 Development

-In the early stages of development the developers were influenced by the works of Gabriel García Márquez, Flannery O'Connor and David Lynch.
-They also looked at theatre scripts for inspiration, which later helped in characterisation, dialogue, environment design and treatment of space, lighting and movement.
+In the early stages of development the developers were influenced by the works of Gabriel García Márquez, Flannery O'Connor and other Southern Gothic writers, and David Lynch.
+They also looked at theater scripts for inspiration, which later helped in characterization, dialogue, environment design and treatment of space, lighting and movement.
 It was developed using the Unity game engine.

-The game was originally released for Linux, Windows, OS X, with console ports for the Nintendo Switch, PlayStation 4, Xbox One, published by Annapurna Interactive under the subtitle of "TV Edition", coinciding with the release of the final act.
-The final act's update also included short interludes created during development, as well as audio captions, adjustable text scale, Steam achievements and localizations for French, Italian, German, Spanish, Russian, Korean and Japanese.
+The game was originally released for Linux, Windows, and OS X, with console ports for the Nintendo Switch, PlayStation 4, and Xbox One published by Annapurna Interactive under the subtitle of "TV Edition", coinciding with the release of the final act.
+The final act's update also included short interludes created during development, as well as audio captions, adjustable text scale, Steam achievements and localization to French, Italian, German, Spanish, Russian, Korean, and Japanese.